HOME Family Pages Computer Help Story List Making Pictures All Pages

 Any of these “messages” can make you feel worried and anxious to find out more.

 Some offer free scans.
 As often as not, they then present you with a list of false positives, but say that they can't remove them until you've paid for the product.
 Some even go so far as to name the best-known real anti-spyware programs as malware and offer to remove them.
 Don't pay.
 Don't click.
-Close the box if it's polite enough to have a close button.
-Otherwise, close your browser.
-Once installed, some of these nasties can be very hard to remove.
-This page has lists of known and trusted anti-spyware that you should have installed.
+Close your browser.
+Once installed, some of these nasties can be very hard to remove. top

 Watch out for websites with an address almost the same as, say, that of your bank, or of a reputable information page, search engine or anti-virus company.
 Unscrupulous people use these so that a typing error can mean you get their nasty website instead of the one you were after.
 If you think something doesn't look right, obey your instincts and leave.